c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 ```

-This function is responsible of encryption directories , it take `location` as an input .
-This `location` is defined in the `lookForDirectories`  function which refer to the `Desktop`
+This function is responsible of encryption directories , it takes `location` as  input .
+This `location` is defined in the `lookForDirectories`  function which refers to the `Desktop`
- directory in windows env .
+ directory in windows env.

 ```cs
 	string location = Program.userDir + Program.userName + "\\Desktop";